AntonioSalaices/React-Chat/app/README.md

 ### `npm run dev`

-> This command will execute the application and start a local development server
+> This command will execute the application and start a local development server.

 ### `or`